Case Studies

 Installation Process

-• Electrical Connections: A local electrician wired the hoist to a dedicated 400 V, 50 Hz, 3‐phase circuit with a 40 A circuit breaker and earth‐leakage protection.
-Control cables (5 m length) connected to a remote pendant station featuring an emergency stop, travel buttons, and lift controls.
-All wiring met Brazilian NBR 5410 standards.
+A certified local electrician connected the hoist to a dedicated 400 V, 50 Hz, three-phase circuit.
+The installation included a 40 A circuit breaker and earth-leakage protection for added safety.
+A 5-meter control cable was connected to a pendant control station equipped with an emergency stop, travel direction buttons, and lifting commands.
+All electrical work aligned with Brazilian NBR 5410 standards, ensuring compliance with national safety regulations and reducing the risk of electrical faults.

 Training and Commissioning